 6. What works for you now may not work for you next week and that’s OK.

-We have donated stuff that we thought would be indispensable, and bought other stuff that we never thought we’d need off Facebook marketplace. ..Then donated that shortly after again!
+We have donated stuff that we thought would be indispensable.
+And bought other stuff that we never thought we’d need off Facebook marketplace.
+Then donated that again shortly after again!
 Don’t get caught up with keeping something and sticking it out if it’s not working.
 In such a small space with small kids it’s not worth the stress.

-Hey guys, please understand that we haven’t just slipped into it like crazy super traveling parent ninjas with baby whispering super powers.
+Hey guys, please understand that we haven’t just slipped into it like crazy super travelling parent ninjas with baby whispering super powers.
 We haven’t had a full nights sleep in perhaps years (like you would expect at home), and there are nights when we don’t get any sleep.
 We have had neighbouring van’s comment on the crying through the night, there is lots that we either have to rule out doing completely or one of us misses out on to care for the baby and working around naps can be tough!
 But, if you accept that some days may be totally crappy will make the transition from home to caravan life a lot easier and if will be worth while for everyone.
 Our biggest tip for travelling with young kids is

 ROLL WITH IT.

-Eddie MUST nap after breakfast, which he flat out won’t do in a cot, so we we either cuddle him for his sleep (my favourite, but not always possible or productive), travel (if we’ re organised enough), get the other kids to push him in the pram (if packing up to move) or W A L K with him.
+Eddie MUST nap after breakfast, which he flat out won’t do in a cot.
+So we either cuddle him for his sleep (my favourite, but not always possible or productive), travel (if we’ re organised enough), get the other kids to push him in the pram (if packing up to move) or W A L K with him.
 We love the walking option, as its the perfect way to explore new areas.
 People worry about sleep at night as well, and if the whole caravan will wake when he does.
-I don’t know if Chloe and Elliot are really heavy sleepers, or they are used to the crying and block it out but they seem to sleep through it all.
+I don’t know if Chloe and Elliot are really heavy sleepers, or they are used to the crying and block it out, but they seem to sleep through it all.
 Eddie’s favourite thing to do recently though is wake at 5:45am and yell across the caravan towards his siblings bed’s to get them up.
 That works for him!
 Y A W N.

 No, Eddie won’t remember this trip.
 But we will.
-Watching the bond that he is developing with his brother and sister warms our hearts, and Eddie is the first of our kids to have his Daddy around all the time.
+Watching the bond that he is developing with his brother and sister warms our hearts.
+Eddie is also the first of our kids to have his Daddy around all the time.
 He is also our happiest baby, totally chilled and happy with his life.
 We’re sure that even though all he visually will have to remember is lots and lots and lots and lots of photos, the important developmental connections have been formed which will have lifelong benefits.